givemesomefaces/dependency-checker/README.md

 ```shell
 dep-eye dependency(d/dep) -c /User/test.yaml check
 ```
-if the `-c` parameter is not specified and the current directory does not have `.dependency.yaml` file, then `dependency-default.yaml` will be used,
+if the `-c` parameter is not specified and the current directory does not have `.dependency.yaml` file, then `dependency-default.yaml` will be used.

-### compile from source
+### Compile from source
 ```shell
 git clone git@github.com:lv-lifeng/eye.git
 cd eye